Fearing No-deal Brexit, UK Carmakers Slam Brakes On Investment - UrduPoint

 That contrasted sharply with an annual average of �2.7 billion over the previous seven years.

-In another worrying Brexit signpost, British-based carmakers meanwhile suffered their 13th successive monthly output drop in June.

-The industry organisation has long argued that a no-deal Brexit would ramp up costs and hurt supply chains while tariffs would undermine competitiveness and bite into profits.
+The SMMT has long argued that a no-deal Brexit would ramp up costs and hurt supply chains, while tariffs would undermine competitiveness and bite into profits.

+Newly-installed British Prime Minister Boris Johnson has vowed to leave the European Union on October 31 come what may -- with or without a trade deal with Brussels.

+Britain's biggest trade union Unite however called Wednesday on Johnson's Conservative administration to stem the loss of valuable investment and protect jobs.